-- Generally, if the master loses connection to any slave, it will generate an MSP (master-slave protection) alarm, pop up a message on the screen and switch off its DC output.
-The slaves will fall back to single operation mode, but also switch off their DC output.
-The MSP alarm can be deleted by either initializing the master-slave system again.
-This can be done either in the MSP alarm pop-up screen or in the MENU of the master or via remote control.
-Alternatively, the alarm is also cleared by deactivating master-slave on the master unit - If one or more slave units are cut from AC supply (power switch, blackout, supply undervoltage) while the master is still running and they come back later, they're not automatically initialized and included again in the MS system.
-Then the initialization has to be repeated. - If the DC output of the master unit is switched off due to a defect or overheating, then the total master-slave system cannot provide output power and the DC outputs of all slaves are automatically switched off, too - If the master unit is cut from AC supply (power switch, blackout) and comes back later, the unit will automatically initialize the MS system again, finding and integrating all active slaves.
-In this case, MS can be restored automatically. - If accidentally multiple or no units are defined as master the master-slave system cannot be initialized
+- If the DC part of one or more slave units is switched off due to defect, overheating etc., the whole MS system shuts down the power output and human interaction is required - If one or more slave units are cut from AC supply (power switch, blackout, supply undervoltage) while the master is still running and they come back later, they're not automatically initialised and included again in the MS system.
+Then the initialisation has to be repeated. - If the DC output of the master unit is switched off due to a defect or overheating, then the total master-slave system cannot provide output power and the DC outputs of all slaves are automatically switched off, too - If the master unit is cut from AC supply (power switch, blackout) and comes back later, the unit will automatically initialise the MS system again, finding and integrating all active slaves.
+In this case, MS can be restored automatically. - If accidently multiple or no units are defined as master the master-slave system cannot be initialised